-Editor’s View: We have tested the app by scanning over 100 images and used all its features and can confidently give it a five stars and award the Photomyne photo scanner app the app of the month.
+Editor’s View: We have tested the app by scanning over 100 images and used all its features, and can confidently give it close to 5 stars.
+In fact, we ranked Photomyne as the best photo scanning app.

 The app can scan single prints as well as entire albums.
 You can have a look at this video to understand how simple it is to digitize your old photos: